 Sometimes when I write, the ideas come quick and demand to be written immediately.
-Sometimes ideas need to simmer like good soup.
+Sometimes ideas need to simmer like a good soup.
 I’ve already written quite a bit about Claire and I wondered if there was anything more I could say.
 The question, “Why is Claire important to me?” kept simmering in my mind.
 Soon, as it often happens, the answer to my writer’s question began to form through the colliding of seemingly insignificant events and knowledge.

 The world very recently celebrated International Woman’s Day.
 Busy with my grandchildren, I sort of missed it.
-Two days later, I was given a picture of myself hugging my oldest granddaughter and it kick started my thinking about women and my role in womanhood.
+Two days later, I was given a picture of myself hugging my oldest granddaughter and it kick-started my thinking about women and my role in womanhood.
 Of course, I blogged about it.

 My granddaughter laughingly said,” I feel like I’m reading a history lesson about civil rights!”
 In a way she was.
 I wrote about how each generation of women has helped to create the wonder that is my granddaughter.

 Writing that article helped me answer part of my question.
 Why is Claire important to me?
 Because she is a wonderful example of the women who have gone before and paved the way.
 She is a wonderful example of women who had the courage to break out of gender-based roles and show the world women could be strong.
 She shows us that women can be all things; strong, kind, tough, gentle, smart, and intuitive.